GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 // 2.
 Create a local id variable assigned as either "W" or "F"

+// prepend the id to the updated claim number process variable: var_updatedClaimNum

 // ============| END CODE HERE |====================
 // PROVIDED Helper: Determine if JSON contains data
 // =================================================